rainbow-mind-machine/mind-machine-docs/dev.md

 * Create branch dev from master (or pull from master into dev if it already exists)
 * Create branch feature from dev (feature branch contains all work on a particular feature)
 * When ready, merge changes from feature into dev
-* Once dev branch is ready for a release, create a release candidate branch `release/vP`
+* Once dev branch is ready for a release, create a pre-release branch `prerelease/vP`
+* Fill out pre-release checklist and test checklist (see below)
+* Cut new release on branch `release/vP`
+* Tag, push to Github, upload to PyPI, add to Dockerhub

 ## Release Process